The Anti-Logic Primer™

 Presumptions

-Statistically, turning left is several times more dangerous than turning right.
-If you were speaking to someone who had never seen a car before, and without regard to any additional facts, one might presume that right turns are the only turns worth making, and therefore, you should never ever turn left again.
-Technically speaking, you might be safer, but that next cross-town trip may take an awfully long time.
+Statistically, turning left in a car is several times more dangerous than turning right.
+If you said this to someone who had never been in a car before, and without regard to any additional facts, that person might presume that right turns are the only turns worth making, and therefore, you should never turn left again.
+Technically speaking, you might be safer, but that next trip through downtown might take an awfully long time.

 A quick presumption saves a few seconds, but might cost a great deal more time in the future.
 Some presumptions are good.
 They sun comes up in the east, and sets in the west.
 (Usually, at least.
-Someone at the North Pole might take an issue with that.)
+Someone at the North Pole might take issue with such generalities.)
 Your left shoe typically fits only on your left foot.
-And the toilet seat will always be left down.
+Toilet seats will always be left down.
 Well, 2 out of 3 isn't bad.

 Return